mfutech/PF_HeureEnFrancais/_posts/2015-01-01-settings-explained.md

 categories: static
 ---

-A quick explanation of the various configuration parameters.
+A quick explanation on the various configuration parameters.
 The bellow text is in french, assuming you have a good level of french to use this face.

 (and because it is easier for me :-))